clownix/cloonix/xdoc/doc/building.rst

 Install
 =======

-For DPDK use, you need to do some host commands to have hugepages, this is described in the system requirement of this doc.

 The installation of cloonix is provided from source only with compilation on host and install in /usr/local/bin/cloonix of the host.
 For more info